thomasstep/thomasstep.github.io/slack-for-helpdesk-tutorial.md

 The first section of this page is a small FAQ followed by instructions for how to install and use Slack for HelpDesk.

+**Contact:** If you need any help at all, please feel free to reach out to me (the creator) at thomas@thomasstep.com.

 ### FAQ

 **Q:** Why can't I see any Slack messages whenever tickets are created?